 The 2024 HR-V is turning heads and winning hearts.
 J.D.
 Power and Consumer Reports are giving it a thumbs up, and owners are singing its praises.

-Under the hood, you’ll find a peppier 2.0L I4 engine that kicks out 158 hp.
-Paired with a CVT that’s smoother than a jazz saxophone solo, it delivers a drive that’s both zippy and efficient.
-Fuel economy takes a small hit at 26 city/32 highway MPG, but the extra oomph makes up for it.
+Under the hood, you’ll find a livelier 2.0L I4 engine that kicks out 158 hp.
+Paired with a CVT that’s smoother than a jazz saxophone solo, it delivers a drive that’s both zippy and economical.
+Fuel economy takes a slight hit at 26 city/32 highway MPG, but the extra oomph makes up for it.

 Safety?
 The 2024 HR-V’s got your back with Honda Sensing as standard.
-We’re talking collision mitigation that’s quicker than your reflexes, road departure mitigation that keeps you between the lines, and adaptive cruise control for those long highway hauls.
+We’re talking collision mitigation that’s faster than your reflexes, road departure mitigation that keeps you between the lines, and adaptive cruise control for those extended highway hauls.

-Step inside, and you’re greeted by an infotainment system that’s actually, well, amusing.
-Larger screens, better connectivity – it’s like your smartphone and car had a beautiful tech baby.
+Step inside, and you’re greeted by an infotainment system that’s actually, well, entertaining.
+Larger screens, enhanced connectivity – it’s like your smartphone and car had a beautiful tech baby.

 The interior?
-It’s had a glow-up that’ll make you want to live in your car.
-Okay, maybe not literally, but you get the idea.
+It’s had a makeover that’ll make you want to live in your car.
+Okay, maybe not genuinely, but you get the idea.

 In short, the 2024 HR-V is the compact SUV that’s all mature and ready to dazzle.